ganeti/ganeti/doc/hooks.rst

   be left

-All informations about the cluster is passed using environment variables.
+All information about the cluster is passed using environment variables.
 Different operations will have sligthly different environments, but most of the variables are common.